ToastyStudent/17-Homework/gist-template.md

 ### Character Escapes

-The backslash (\) escapes, or rather effectively nullifies, a character that, were it not for the backslahs, would be interpreted literally.
+The backslash (\) escapes, or rather effectively nullifies, a character that, were it not for the backslash, would be interpreted literally.
 I.e a backslash next to a Square Bracket would tell regex not to begin a bracket expression but look for a Square Bracket character.

 In the email pattern, a Character Escape is used here: